rmontroy/virtual-slide-viewer/README.md

 # Frontend for Virtual Slide Viewer
 For now, the frontend is only (1) a data table for slide metadata and (2) the viewer itself, which is implemented on top of [OpenSeadragon](https://openseadragon.github.io/).

 Authentication is intended to be transparent to the frontend (à la [this solution](https://github.com/aws-samples/cloudfront-authorization-at-edge#readme)).
-Once authenticated, the frontend should transparently pass an AppSync-compatible authorization cookie to the GraphQL endpoint, as well as any CloudFronted S3 buckets.
+Once authenticated, the frontend should transparently pass an AppSync-compatible authorization cookie to the GraphQL endpoint, other APIs, and CloudFronted S3 buckets.

 ## Set up
 1. `git clone https://github.com/VanAndelInstitute/virtual-slide-viewer.git`